 “Full Tort” Option:

 An insured in Pennsylvania also has the option of choosing “Full Tort”, which if chosen, you and other members of your household maintain an unrestricted right to seek “full” financial compensation for injuries caused by other drivers.
 Under this form of insurance, you and your household members may seek recovery for all medical and other out-of-pocket expenses and may also seek financial compensation for pain and suffering and other non-monetary damages as a result of injuries caused by other drivers.
-This insurance also helps in handling the legal complications of dui second offense and others and makes the difficult phase easier to navigate.
+This insurance also helps in handling the legal complications and makes the difficult phase easier to navigate.

 While the annual premium for “Full Tort” is higher than for “Limited Tort”, this option should be seriously considered when purchasing or renewing an insurance policy.